Vauxhall Insignia hatchback (2017-2022) - MPG, running costs & CO2

-Strong fuel economy, reasonable company-car rates and a vast dealer network make the Vauxhall Insignia cheap to run and easy to live with
+Strong fuel economy and a vast dealer network make the Vauxhall Insignia easy to live with, but company-car drivers might look elsewhere

 Cars are products that – in general terms – are hugely improved with every update.
 The Vauxhall Insignia is an excellent example of this upward trend.
 It’s lighter than the previous generation and its engines are more efficient, which means it’ll be cheap to run.
-It’s also, somehow, far less expensive to buy than the old Insignia, and undercuts rivals like the Passat and Superb by a considerable margin.
+It’s no longer cheap to buy, though, since Vauxhall has withdrawn previous entry-level trims.

 Vauxhall Insignia MPG & CO2

-Company-car tax is likely to be the make-or-break point for the Insignia, as the vast majority of sales will go to fleet buyers; the news here is excellent.
+Company-car tax is likely to be the make-or-break point for the Insignia, as the vast majority of sales will go to fleet buyers; the news here is no longer rosy.

 - Vauxhall Insignia Sports Tourer estate (2017-2019)